Isonychias, are the best mayfly for anglers in Michigan!

 Seeing the fish rise and then seeing it take my fly are a couple of reasons why I got into fly fishing for in the first place.
 Isonychias are the best mayfly for anglers in Michigan because trout like eating them.
 We’ve all been out fishing and seen a small emergence of another mayfly like a Sulphur or Hex and the fish didn’t seem to notice.
 With Isonychias a small emergence is usually all you get.
 It doesn’t matter because the fish love them.
 If I look downriver and can see 10-20 Isonychias hatching I expect to find big fish eating.

 The Isonychia, commonly known in years past as the White Glove Howdy or the Slate Drake has the typical mayfly life cycle.
 Eggs are fertilized and dropped in the water by the dying females to start the life cycle.
 One year later the mature nymph swims to the water surface and its exoskeleton splits open along the thorax region.
-The dun then emerges and the spent shuck falls away.
+The dun then emerges and crawls out of the spent shuck.
 Occasionally, the dun is unable to escape from its shuck and these crippled insects become easy prey for hungry trout.
 As adults when hatching they are “Adams” grey colored.
 After hatching the duns fly into the trees and bushes and molt becoming sexually mature spinners ready to mate.
 As they molt to spinners they change color into a deep mahogany.
 During both dry fly stages the mayflies have cream colored legs making them very easy to identify.

 Our resident Bug Expert, Ann Miller, author of Hatch Guide for Upper Midwest Trout Streams has the following to say about Isonychias.
 “There used to be several different species that taxonomists identified but it is now agreed that we have just the one here in the Midwest, Isonychia bicolor.
 Our Isonychia has 2 distinct hatching times within the year or two ‘broods’.
 That’s why it was originally separated as a separate species.
 The eggs that are laid by the first brood in May/June take a full year to develop and adults will emerge the following May/June.
 The second brood that emerges in August/Sept lays eggs and emerges the following August/Sept. “